WiLAN: Under-Appreciated, And Undervalued

 The chart below shows that WiLAN is in a similar technical situation today as it was last February.
 We have recently taken a new position with the expectation of holding for a profit of between 50%-100% during the next six months.
 Investors, however, must keep in mind the "lumpiness" and volatility of WiLAN's earnings and stock price.

-Before investing in WiLAN , or any other the part of Intellectual Property space, investors need to be informed about the political and legislative environment that has dominated and negatively impacted the IP industry.
+Before investing in WiLAN , or any other the part of the Intellectual Property space, investors need to be informed about the political and legislative environment that has dominated and negatively impacted the IP industry.
 The America Invents Act (AIA) and the possible effect of a Trump administration are discussed below.

 America Invents Act